Kuan-Lun/h2hdb/README.md

 ### Examples

-Here is an example of how to use the `h2hdb` package to add gallery information and removed gallery GIDs to the database.
+Here is an example of how you can use the `h2hdb` package to insert gallery information and removed gallery GIDs to the database.
 ```python
     import os